The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 Passed by Congress on February 8, 1887, the Dawes General Allotment Act splintered Native American reservations into individual family homesteads.
 Each head of a Native family was to be allotted 160 acres, the typical size of a claim that any settler could establish on federal lands under the provisions of the Homestead Act.
 Single individuals over age eighteen would receive an eighty-acre allotment, and orphaned children received forty acres.
-A four-year timeline was established for Indian peoples to make their allotment selections.
+A four-year timeline was established for Indigenous peoples to make their allotment selections.
 If at the end of that time no selection had been made, the act authorized the secretary of the interior to appoint an agent to make selections for the remaining tribal members.
-Allegedly to protect Indians from being swindled by unscrupulous land speculators, all allotments were to be held in trust—they could not be sold by allottees—for twenty-five years.
+Allegedly to protect Native Americans from being swindled by unscrupulous land speculators, all allotments were to be held in trust—they could not be sold by allottees—for twenty-five years.
 Lands that remained unclaimed by tribal members after allotment would revert to federal control and be sold to American settlers.23

 Americans touted the Dawes Act as an uplifting humanitarian reform, but it upended Native lifestyles and left Native nations without sovereignty over their lands.
 The act claimed that to protect Native property rights, it was necessary to extend “the protection of the laws of the United States . . . over the Indians.”
 Tribal governments and legal principles could be superseded, or dissolved and replaced, by U.S. laws.
 Under the terms of the Dawes Act, Native nations struggled to hold on to some measure of tribal sovereignty.